 Are you in the process of preparing for the Enrolled Agent exam?
-In order to become an enrolled agent and work as a certified tax expert, you will need to pass the entire EA exam, which consists of 3 parts.
-In this Enrolled Agent Exam Part 2 guide, you’ll learn everything that you need to know to about Part 2 of the EA exam so you can prepare effectively and pass efficiently.
+To become an enrolled agent and work as a certified tax expert, you must pass the entire EA exam, which consists of three parts.
+In this Enrolled Agent Exam Part 2 guide, you’ll learn everything you need to know about Part 2 of the EA exam so you can prepare effectively and pass efficiently.
 Specifically, we’ll cover the syllabus, format, difficulty, study tips, and more for this exam part.
 So, by reading this information, you can be ready to pass EA exam Part 2.

-You must know the content that the Enrolled Agent exam Part 2 covers in order to pass it.
+You must know the content that the Enrolled Agent exam Part 2 covers to pass it.
 Thankfully, the EA exam syllabus contains all of this content.

-Part 2 of the Enrolled Agent exam has 3 content areas with designated topic lists:
+Part 2 of the Enrolled Agent exam has three content areas with designated topic lists:

 You’ll find a further breakdown of the topic lists into specific topics in the IRS Enrolled Agent Special Enrollment Examination Bulletin.
 By referring to this document, you can see what information the exam questions will ask you about and how much of that information you already know.

 To give you a sense of how difficult Part 2 of the Enrolled Agent exam is, you should check out the Enrolled Agent exam pass rates.
 Again, Part 2 dedicates itself entirely to business taxation.
-And even though business tax is a bit complex, the Part 2 pass rate has actually come up in the past few years.
-The pass rate has gone from 57% in 2015-2016 to 65% in 2017-2018.
+And even though business tax is a bit complex, the Part 2 pass rate actually increased last year.

-This rise in Part 2 pass rates could be due to an increase in materials and resources to help candidates study for the EA exam.
-The EA exam pass rates are definitely high when compared to the CPA Exam pass rates, CMA exam pass rates, and CIA exam pass rates.
+This rise in Part 2 pass rates could be due to increased materials and resources to help candidates study for the EA exam.
+The EA exam pass rates are high compared to the CPA Exam pass rates, CMA exam pass rates, and CIA exam pass rates.
 In fact, the average EA pass rate is a full 20% higher than the average CPA Exam pass rate.

 Another key EA exam element with which you must be familiar is the structure.

-As the syllabus demonstrates, EA Exam Part 2 has 3 content areas and 14 topic lists.
-And within these content areas are the following coverage percentages and number of questions:
+As the syllabus demonstrates, EA Exam Part 2 has three content areas and 14 topic lists.
+And within these content areas are the following coverage percentages and the number of questions:

 |Coverage Percentage||Number of Questions|

-Just like the other 2 Enrolled Agent exam parts, Part 2 has 100 multiple-choice questions (MCQs).
+Like the other two Enrolled Agent exam parts, Part 2 has 100 multiple-choice questions (MCQs).
 And, MCQs are the only type of question on the EA exam.
 These 100 MCQs comprise 85 scored questions and 15 experimental questions.
 The IRS weighs the 85 scored questions equally and does not score the experimental questions.
-Therefore, only the 85 scored questions contribute to your Part 2 EA exam score.
+Therefore, only the 85-scored questions contribute to your Part 2 EA exam score.

-However, the exam mixes the 15 experimental questions and the 85 scored questions together, and you won’t be able to distinguish between the 2.
-So, to pass Part 2, you must give every single exam question your all.
+However, the exam mixes the 15 experimental and 85-scored questions together, and you won’t be able to distinguish between the two.
+So, to pass Part 2, you must give every exam question your all.
 You never know which ones will affect your score.

-What’s more, the EA exam multiple-choice questions come in 3 different formats.
+What’s more, the EA exam multiple-choice questions come in three different formats.
 These formats include:

-As you can see, these MCQs types aren’t too convoluted.
-So, developing your familiarity with the exam content and question formats greatly increases your ability to perform well on Enrolled Agent exam Part 2.
+As you can see, these MCQ types aren’t too convoluted.
+So, developing your familiarity with the exam content and question formats greatly increases your ability to perform well on the Enrolled Agent exam Part 2.